Advanced-Vision-and-Learning-Lab/HLTDNN_Feature_Combination/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 2023 J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples.
+This product is Copyright (c) 2024 A. Mohammadi, I. Masabarakiza, E. Barnes, D. Carreiro, A. Dine and J. Peeples.
 All rights reserved.

-## <a name="CitingHist"></a>Citing HLTDNN
+## <a name="CitingHist"></a>Citing

-If you use the Passive Sonar Classification classification code, please cite the following reference using the following entry.
+If you use the code, please cite the following reference using the following entry.

 **Plain Text:**

-J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples, "Histogram Layer Time Delay Neural Network For Passive Sonar Classification," 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), in Press.
+A. Mohammadi, I. Masabarakiza, E. Barnes, D. Carreiro, A. Dine and J. Peeples, "Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks," 2024 IEEE.

 **BibTex:**

 ```
 @inproceedings{Ritu2023histogram,
-  title={Histogram layer time delay neural network for passive sonar classification},
+  title={Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks},
-  author={Ritu, Jarin and Barnes, Ethan, and Martell, Riley, and  Van Dine, Alexandra, and Peeples, Joshua},
+  author={Mohammadi, Amirmohammad and Masabarakiza, Irene, and Barnes, Ethan, and Martell, Riley, and  Van Dine, Alexandra, and Peeples, Joshua},
-  booktitle={2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)},
+  booktitle={2024 IEEE},
   pages={TBD},
-  year={2023},
+  year={2024},
   organization={IEEE}
 }
 ```